 3M's Combat Arms Earplugs were not exclusively used by the military.
 The defective earplugs were also sold to the public and to law enforcement and other industries.
 Hundreds of police officers or sportsman relied on the Combat Arms Earplugs to protect their hearing at the target range or training ground.
 These individuals were equally unaware of the design flaw and may have suffered hearing damage from using the earplugs.
 These individuals are also entitled to bring claims against 3M.Potential Settlement Value of Combat Arms Lawsuits

 Lawsuits against 3M regarding the defective Combat Arms Earplugs are just starting to get filed so we are in the early stages of developing an understanding of how much these Combat Arms cases will be worth.
 We can get look at hearing loss damages awarded in other types of cases to get a general sense of the potential settlement value of the earplug cases.
-Below are recent jury verdicts and reported settlements in other cases in which the plaintiff's primary injury was tinnitus or hearing loss.
+Below are recent jury verdicts and reported settlements amounts in other cases in which the plaintiff's primary injury was tinnitus or hearing loss.
 Based on this small sampling of cases the average value of a claim for partial hearing loss seems to range from $50,000 to $300,000 depending on the severity.

 We believe that the average value of hearing loss claims in the Combat Arms earplug cases may be notably higher than this.
 Most of the sample cases below involve car accidents where settlement values are typically lower because of max limits on the applicable insurance policies.
 3M is one of the largest manufacturing companies in the world so there won't be any insurance limits.
 Moreover, the prospective plaintiffs in these cases will likely be highly sympathetic military veterans or police officers.
 Of course, at this point, we are all guessing about the potential value of these claims.
 But we are bullish on them because the liability case - the ability to blame the defendant for the harm - looks to be very strong.

 Here are some sample cases with tinnitus as the injury.
 Do these tell you the settlement value of the Combat Arms Earplug lawsuits?
 Of course not.
 They are just one source of our speculation and about the possible amount of individual settlements in these earplug cases.
 Are we really just guessing because the litigation is new?
 We are.
 But our lawyers still think it is a useful exercise.

 - Madison v GEICO (Washington 2017) $63,555: middle-aged male plaintiff gets rear-ended by a large SUV on I-5 in Seattle and claims permanent tinnitus as a result of the accident leaving him unable to fully perform his job.
 He settles his claim against the at-fault driver for policy limits of $25,000 and goes after his insurer, GEICO, for UIM benefits.
 GEICO refuses to settle and a jury ends up awarding $63,555 in total damages for the hearing loss.

-- Danelin v Gretchen (Washington 2013) $83,000: unemployed 43-year-old woman is living in a rental house when an improperly installed ceiling fan falls off and hits her in the side of the head.
+- Danelin v Gretchen (Washington 2013) $83,000: an unemployed 43-year-old woman is living in a rental house when an improperly installed ceiling fan falls off and hits her in the side of the head.
 She suffers a temporary loss of hearing and some permanent tinnitus.
 She sues the landlord for premises liability and the case settles for $83,000.

 - Deland v Eldridge (Tennessee 2010) $120,000: 49-year-old mail carrier is on her delivery route when her mail truck gets rear-ended causing her to strike the side of her head against the door.
-Despite minimal vehicle damage, she claims that the accident caused her to suffer small asymmetrical hearing loss and tinnitus.
+Despite minimal vehicle damage, she claims in her suit that the accident caused her to suffer small asymmetrical hearing loss and tinnitus.
 She claims that the tinnitus interferes with her ability to sleep and her normal daily activities, but the defendant disputes the extent and severity of her hearing loss.
 Jury awards total damages of $120,312: $30,000 for past pain and suffering; $25,000 for permanent impairment; $25,000 for future loss of ability to enjoy life; and $30,312 for past and future medical expenses.